jakelever/exampleproject/README.md

 # exampleproject

-This is just an example project
+This is just an example project and I've added a new sentence and another one

 - List 1
 - List 2